YunHsiao/Crysknife/Documents/iteration.rst

 .. image:: iteration.png

-We recommend test your plugins in at least two engine versions: the latest release version, and the minimum version you want to support (typically ``4.27``), or more if you have existing internal engine repositories.
+We recommend maintain your plugins in at least two engine versions: the latest release version, and the minimum stock engine you want to support (typically ``4.27``), and of course your in-house engine, if there is one.

-**Link** all the relevant plugin folders into every engine you want to iterate on, this way only one set of plugin repositories is maintained, which greatly simplified the workflow.
+**Link** all the relevant plugin folders into every engine repositories you want to port to, this way only one set of plugin repositories is maintained, which greatly simplified the workflow.

-A multi-root workspace as follows could really help: (VS Code as an example)
+First, setup a multi-root workspace as follows could really help: (Using VS Code as an example)

 .. code-block:: json